ChristopheCVB/strapi-plugin-soft-delete/README.md

       - ⚠️ Restoring a Single Type entry may replace the existing entry.
 This is because Single Types are unique and can only have one entry (although they're stored like collections in databse).
       - ℹ️ Restoring a Content Type entry will restore it in the Content Manager explorer without changing its fields, meaning that if the Content Type supports Draft & Publish and its publication state was published, it will be restored as published.
   - 🗑️ Entries can be permanently deleted with the `Delete Permanently` action.
 This will delete the entry permanently from the databse.
+- ⚙️ Settings
+  - Restoration Behavior: This setting allows you to choose the behavior when restoring an entry.
+    - Single Type
+      - Soft Delete: Restoring a Single Type entry will restore it to the Content Manager explorer and Soft Delete the existing entry.
+      - Delete Permanently: Restoring a Single Type entry will restore it to the Content Manager explorer and Delete Permanently the existing entry.

 ## ⛔ Permissions